-Finding the right beard comb largely depends on the coarseness and the length of your beard.
+Finding the right facial hair comb largely depends on the coarseness and the length of your beard.

-Cheap combs are made on a large press, that stamps them out of a mold.
-Therefore, these combs have a lot of microscopic jagged edges along each tooth.
+Cheap combs are made on a large press that stamps them out of a mold.
+Therefore, these combs have a lot of microscopic jagged edges along with each tooth.

 This is more prone to happen when you are storing the comb in your pants pockets.
-Specialized beard combs are designed to allow you to carry them around in your pockets easily.
+Specialized combs for beards are designed to allow you to carry them around in your pockets easily.